-January may have come and gone, but that doesn’t mean it’s too late for you to start setting business goals for 2018.
+January may have come and gone, but that doesn’t mean it’s too late for you to start setting business goals for the new year.
 After all, we’re still in the first quarter so you have time to lay down plans for a more successful year.

-To help you get the ball rolling, we’ve come up with a few simple financial goals you can use to boost your business in 2018:
+To help you get the ball rolling, we’ve come up with a few simple financial goals you can use to boost your business this year: